top of page

 A military ship in a floating drydock

 The process of operating a floating dock involves partially submerging it, allowing a ship to be placed inside.
 After positioning the vessel, the dock's ballast tanks are drained.
-This action causes the dock to rise, supporting the ship on blocks.
+This action causes the dock to rise, while supporting the ship on blocks.
 This setup allows for repairs on the hull, propellers, and underwater parts.

 Advantages of Floating Drydocks